 The best light meters offer a whole host of features and capabilities for your photography needs.

 First, good light meters tend to offer incident light readings, as opposed to reflected light readings.

-Incident light readings measure the light that’s hitting your subject, whereas reflected light readings measure the light that’s reflecting off of your subject.
+Incident light readings measure the light that’s hitting your subject, whereas reflected light readings measure the light that’s reflecting from your subject.